-There are seven key design criteria the cell scaffold needs to fulfill.
-The first and most important is that the scaffold has a large surface area to volume ratio.
-This is extremely important so that the cells can grow to a high cell density in a small space.
+There are several key design criteria the cell scaffold needs to fulfill.
+The first and most important is that the scaffold needs to have a large surface area to volume ratio.
+This is crucial for the cells to grow to a high density in a limited space.
 The density that the cells need to reach in order to successfully measure their metabolism is 5×10^7 cells/mL.
-Another important condition is to maintain cell viability for the duration of the seeding, growth, and imaging of the cells, which should take about four or five days.
-Maintaining cell viability means that the cells remain alive and remain nurished.
-The scaffold should also allow the cells to be perfused with both oxygen and media to continuously nourish the cells as well as remove all cell waste.
+Another important condition is to maintain cell viability for the duration of seeding, growth, and imaging of the cells, which should take approximately four to five days.
+Maintaining cell viability means that the cells remain alive and nourished.
+The scaffold should also allow the perfusion of both oxygen and media to continuously nourish the cells as well as to remove all cell waste.
 An additional requirement the scaffold needs to satisfy is to ensure proper inoculation of the cells.
-The scaffold should allow the cells to be easily seeded and readily allow them to grow and proliferate.
-Finally, the scaffold should not contain any ferrous material that would interfere with the MRI machine's magnet and must fit in the \$3,000 budget for the entire bioreactor and cell scaffold project.
+The scaffold should allow the cells to be easily seeded, and ensure growth and proliferation.
+Finally, the scaffold should not contain any ferrous material that would interfere with the MRI machine's magnet and must be within the \$3,000 budget for the entire bioreactor and cell scaffold project.